gem-pasteur/Integron_Finder/doc/source/user_guide/tutorial.rst

 Functional annotation
 ---------------------

 This option allows to annotate cassettes given HMM profiles.
-As Resfams database is distributed, to annotate antibiotic resistance genes, just use::
+As AMRFinderPlus database is distributed, to annotate antibiotic resistance genes, just use::

     integron_finder mysequences.fst --func-annot

 IntegronFinder will look in the directory ``Integron_Finder-x.x/data/Functional_annotation`` and use all ``.hmm`` files available to annotate.
-By default, there is only ``Resfams.hmm``, but one can add any other HMM file here.
+By default, there is only ``NCBIfam-AMRFinder.hmm``, but one can add any other HMM file here.
 Alternatively, if one wants to use a database which is present elsewhere on the user's computer without copying it into that directory, one can specify the following option ::